materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Update the first version

 - Go to "My records" and click the record’s title.
-- Click "Edit".
-You are not allowed to add, modify or delete file links.
+- Click "Edit" to make changes to the record's metadata.
+However, you are allowed to add, modify, or delete file links.
-- Make a few minor changes to the record's metadata: fix a typo in the title, add a missing keyword, etc.
+- Fix a typo in the title, add a missing keyword, etc.
 - Click "Share on archive" to save your changes.
 - Navigate to "Shared records" and click the record’s title.
 Your modifications should be taken into account.